jesse-jesse/r_intro/checklist.md

 6. I can implement a linear model.
 > - [ ] yes
 > - [ ] [no]() - Available at the workshop.
-7. I feel confident getting help, asking questions and reading help files in R.
+7. I feel confident getting help, asking questions, reading help files and creating a reproducible example.
 > - [ ] yes
 > - [ ] [no]()  - Available at the workshop.
 8. I have a GitHub account.